clementlefevre/clojure_for_data_analytics/README.md

 ## Usage
-Just clone the repo, and, with a wokring Clojure/Lein setup, cd into the `clojure_for_data_analysis` and run `lein deps` Then open a REPL to explore one of the file :
+Just clone the repo, and, with a working Clojure/Lein setup, cd into the `clojure_for_data_manipulation` and run `lein deps` Then open a REPL to explore one of the file :
 - `excel_demo.clj`
 - `db_demo.clj`